fan2/mkdocs/docs/blog/posts/elf/gcc-compilation-dynamic.md

     Therefore, the C runtime code *must* be linked as an object code file.
 We all know that when `ld` links the object code file, it copies all the ".data" area, ".text" area, ".bss" area, etc. of each object code file into the executable file.
 This ensures that `ld` will eventually find `_start` for sure.

-For more information on CRT(C Runtime), please refer to [crtbegin.o vs. crtbeginS.o](https://stackoverflow.com/questions/22160888/what-is-the-difference-between-crtbegin-o-crtbegint-o-and-crtbegins-o) and [Mini FAQ about the misc libc/gcc crt files.](https://dev.gentoo.org/~vapier/crt.txt).
+For more information on CRT(C Runtime), please refer to [crtbegin.o vs. crtbeginS.o](https://stackoverflow.com/questions/22160888/what-is-the-difference-between-crtbegin-o-crtbegint-o-and-crtbegins-o), [Mini FAQ about the misc libc/gcc crt files.](https://dev.gentoo.org/~vapier/crt.txt) and [ELF Format Cheatsheet](https://gist.github.com/x0nu11byt3/bcb35c3de461e5fb66173071a2379779) | Sections, Common objects and functions.

 1. /usr/lib/aarch64-linux-gnu/**`Scrt1.o`**: Used in place of `crt1.o` when generating PIEs.
 2. /usr/lib/aarch64-linux-gnu/**`crti.o`**: Defines the function *prologs* for the `.init` and `.fini` sections (with the `_init` and `_fini` symbols respectively).